Daniel-J-Glass/RGB2Spectral/README.md

 # RGB2Spectral
 Converting RGB photographs into full spectrum photography with Pix2PixHD and spectral reconstruction.<br>
 This is not simply a color alteration of green to white.
-Pix2PixHD uses complex understandings of scenes to provide contextual conversion.
+Pix2PixHD uses complex understandings of scenes to provide contextual conversion.<br>
 Unstructured local experimentation.

 # Sample RGB: